Commaders/wifipumpkin3-1/ISSUE_TEMPLATE.md

-Please, before opening a new issue, please make sure that what you are about to report has not been reported already or is not included on the website FAQ list.
+, before opening a new issue, please make sure that what you are about to report has not been reported already or is not included on the website FAQ list.

 **Description of the bug or feature request**